pavt/egad/documentation/replication-package.md

-# Replication Package Data and Tool Showcase Track MSR 2023
+# EGAD - Replication Package Data and Tool Showcase Track MSR 2023

 ### 1 Load the tool and the Lepiter database into GT